vanandrew/Presentations/MEDIC/medic_presentation.md

 by Temporal Correction.

-For each TR, compare the phase unwrapping solutions for TRs where the head is positioned similarly.
+For each TR, compare the phase unwrapping solutions for TRs where the head is positioned similarly (Correleational Similarity of >0.98).
 Then for each voxel, compute any $2\pi$ multiple offsets that would make the phase unwrapping solutions close to the mean.

 ![Example of unwrapping solutions settling on $2\pi$ offset away from other solutions.](imgs/pre_gmoc_timeseries.png)

 This step has the greatest effect for voxels where SNR is low.

-> **_NOTE:_** Might be revising this step to use correlation as
-> a similarity metric instead.

 ## Step 4: Computing the field map